logo

 Overall, the quality in all aspects – product, process, and work environment – can be significantly compromised when departments engage in a blame game rather than working collaboratively towards solutions.

-How to Deal with Silo in Manufacturing Businesses - Best Practices
+How to Deal with Silo in Manufacturing Businesses - Best Practices?

 Avoiding the pitfalls of a blame game culture and improving interdepartmental collaboration for better results involves several key strategies: